 Examination of accounts

-What exactly is an examination of accounts?
+What is an independent examination of accounts?

 Does it cost money?

 The Resource Centre conducts free independent accounts examinations for volunteer run Brighton & Hove groups with income under £100,000 which are: